9pavankumar/SQL_Practice_Q-A-s/Q's & A's from 51 to 100.md

 **90. List the name and salary of ford if his salary is equal to his sal of his grade.**

-*This query is a bit tricky because we don't have a direct mapping of grade to salary.
-I'll assume you want to find Ford and see if his salary matches any employee with the same grade.*

 ```sql
 -- Method 1: Using self-join and a subquery